Northern Bank robbery: Legacy

 Northern Bank announced soon after the robbery that it would replace its £10, £20, £50 and £100 notes; the new banknotes would have different colours, new logos and altered serial numbers.
 By March 2005 it had done so, meaning that the uncirculated banknotes which had been stolen would be hard to spend.
 This still left the £4.5 million in notes from other banks and £5.5 million in old, used Northern Bank notes, which were untraceable.

-After the Good Friday Agreement of 1998 had provided a tentative ending to The Troubles, the political situation in Belfast remained tense.
+After the Good Friday Agreement of 1998 had provided hope of an ending to The Troubles, the political situation in Belfast remained tense.
 By the end of 2004, the different parties in the Northern Ireland peace process were reaching agreement, but at a meeting on 8 December at which Bertie Ahern, Tony Blair, Gerry Adams and Martin McGuinness were present, the Sinn Féin representatives refused to promise that the Provisional IRA would stop its criminal activity.
 Less than two weeks later, the Northern Bank robbery again inflamed tensions since despite the denials of Sinn Féin, the IRA was blamed by Ahern and Blair for the heist.
 In 2005, the UK Secretary of State for Northern Ireland Paul Murphy remarked "I cannot hide my own judgment that the impact is deeply damaging".
 Mark Durkan, leader of the Irish nationalist Social Democratic and Labour Party condemned the IRA as a criminal enterprise.
-The IRA rejected the statements and Gerry Adams commented "the IRA statement is obviously a direct consequence of the retrograde stance of the two governments [...]
+The IRA rejected the statements and Adams commented "the IRA statement is obviously a direct consequence of the retrograde stance of the two governments [...]
 It is evidence of a deepening crisis and I regret that very much."